 The mission

+To take the waste generated in Greater Manchester and use it to create economic, environmental and social value.
 The project aims to reclaim the value of household items through repair and upcycling, moving items up the waste hierarchy from disposal to re-use.

 Our solution

-Donation containers for residents to dispose of pre-loved items such as furniture, toys, bikes, white goods, and electrical items were introduced in recycling centres across Greater Manchester.
-Hundreds of tonnes of items have been donated by residents, which would have otherwise gone to waste.
-The items are delivered to the Hub, refurbished, and distributed through Renew shops, or online via an eBay page, to be resold to the local community at an affordable price.
-Since the project started over 130,000 items have been sold at the Renew shops and on the eBay page, this includes bikes, electronic items, furniture and more.
+Containers were introduced at recycling centres across Greater Manchester to allow residents to donate pre-loved items such as furniture, toys, bikes, white goods, and electrical items.
+Thousands of tonnes of items have been donated by residents, which would have otherwise gone to waste.
+The items are delivered to the Hub, refurbished, and distributed through Renew shops, or via online shops, to be resold to the local community at an affordable price.

 Furniture items are also given freely to a selection of local charities who work with those most in need in the local communities.